myk-org/github-webhook-server/README.md

 ### Note

 - verified label removed on each new commit push.
-- Cherry-picking is supported only on merged PRs
+- Cherry-picking is supported only on merged pull requests

 ### Issues